fv0/native-ui/README.md

 ![Banner Native UI](https://cloud.githubusercontent.com/assets/8401092/10431452/6cc37250-7105-11e5-85a8-86ef6c846ff4.png)

-Get the new OS X El Capitan user interface elements and typography in Atom.
+Get the new OS X El Capitan user interface elements and improved typography in Atom.
 Experience a reduced, more native feeling for your favorite code editor.
 No redundant transitions or fancy effects distracting you from your daily work.

 Made by [@ferdinandvogler](http://www.twitter.com/ferdinandvogler)